Who We Are

 - Contact Information: (phone and email)

-- A copy of your DD-214 showing an Honorable character of service.
+- Proof of Honorable character of service.

 - A copy of the actual bill(s) requesting assistance with.